Seteeri/Particle/snippets/notes/PARTICLE.md

     * Misc refactoring

   * Data structures
-    * Implement spatial map
+    * Implement spatial map (R-Tree)
-      * Will be interesting to see data structure
+      * Will be interesting to see data structure...
+      * Need this to optimize finding bounds
     * Implement particle map
       * Poss unneedlessly pollute symbol table...or use namespaces to manage?
       * Handle same pointers